 Segments of the insurance industry

 The industry is divided into two categories- life insurance and non-life insurance, also known as general insurance.
 Both these are governed by the Insurance Regulatory and Development Authority of India (IRDAI) whose main role is to monitor the sector while safeguarding the rights of consumers.
-Overall, the country has 70 registered insurers, of which 24 are part of the life insurance sector, 27 are general non-life insurers, and the remaining make up the standalone health insurers and re-insurance agents.
+Overall, the country has 67 registered insurers, of which 24 are part of the life insurance sector, 26 are general non-life insurers, and the remaining make up the standalone health insurers and re-insurance agents.
 In the life insurance sector, the Life Insurance Corporation (LIC) is the only public sector company, while the non-life insurance sector has six public sector insurers.
-Notably, LIC has been one of the leading brands in the country in terms of its brand value and was worth over eight billion U.S. dollars in 2020.
+Notably, LIC has been one of the leading brands in the country in terms of its brand value and was worth over 11 billion U.S. dollars in 2022.

-Private insurers have been recording a good growth in the non-life insurance sector.
-In fact, in financial year 2019, private non-life insurers overtook public insurers with a 48 percent market share compared to a share of around 41 percent by public insurers.
-Traditionally, the non-life market in the country has been dominated by the motor vehicle insurance due to mandatory third-party liability.
-However, health insurance has emerged as the fastest growing segment in recent years due to a growing awareness regarding healthcare along with high out-of-pocket healthcare expenses.
-Apart from this, crop insurance was also an important segment in the overall private general insurance product mix, constituting a 22 percent market share in fiscal year 2019.
+Private insurers have been recording good growth in the non-life insurance sector.
+In fact, since the financial year 2019, private non-life insurers are leading ahead of public insurers in terms of market share.
+Traditionally, the non-life market in the country has been dominated by motor vehicle insurance due to mandatory third-party liability.
+However, health insurance has emerged as the fastest growing segment in recent years due to growing awareness regarding healthcare along with high out-of-pocket healthcare expenses.